bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-08-16-newsletter.md

       derivation, and stream ciphers and AEADs for BIP324 packet encoding"

+  {% assign timestamp="50:29" %}

 - [LDK #2308][] allows a spender to include custom Tag-Length-Value (TLV) records in their payments which receivers using LDK or a compatible implementation can now extract from the payment.
-This can make it easy to send custom data and metadata with a payment.
+This can make it easy to send custom data and metadata with a payment. {% assign timestamp="55:15" %}

 {% include references.md %}
 {% include linkers/issues.md v=2 issues="27213,28008,2308" %}